Nordic folklore: Elves

 Elves (in Swedish, Älva if female and Alv if male, Alv in Norwegian, and Elver in Danish) are in some parts mostly described as female (in contrast to the light and dark elves in the Edda), otherworldly, beautiful and seductive residents of forests, meadows and mires.
 They are skilled in magic and illusions.
 Sometimes they are described as small fairies, sometimes as full-sized women and sometimes as half transparent spirits, or a mix thereof.
 They are closely linked to the mist and it is often said in Sweden that, "the Elves are dancing in the mist".
 The female form of Elves may have originated from the female deities called Dís (singular) and Díser (plural) found in pre-Christian Scandinavian religion.
 They were very powerful spirits closely linked to the seid magic.
 Even today the word "dis" is a synonym for mist or very light rain in Swedish, Norwegian and Danish.
 Particularly in Denmark, the female elves have merged with the dangerous and seductive huldra, skogsfrun or "keeper of the forest", often called hylde.
 In some parts of Sweden the elves also share features with the Skogsfrun, "Huldra", or "Hylda", and can seduce and bewitch careless men and suck the life out of them or make them go down in the mire and drown.
 But at the same time the Skogsrå exists as its own being, with other distinct features clearly separating it from the elves.
 In more modern tales, it isn't uncommon for a rather ugly male Tomte, Troll, Vätte or a Dwarf to fall in love with a beautiful Elven female, as the beginning of a story of impossible or forbidden love.

 Huldra

-The Hulda, Hylda, Skogsrå or Skogfru (Forest wife/woman) is a dangerous seductress who lives in the forest.
+The Huldra, Hylda, Skogsrå or Skogfru (Forest wife/woman) is a dangerous seductress who lives in the forest.
 The Huldra is said to lure men with her charm.
 She has a long cow's tail, or according to some traditions, that of a fox, which she ties under her skirt in order to hide it from men.
 If she can manage to get married in a church, her tail falls off and she becomes human.

-Nattmara
+Huldufolk

+The Huldufólk are a race of fairies or elves who are said to live in the mountains, hills, and rocks of the Faroes.
+They are said to be similar in appearance to humans, but they are much smaller and have pale skin and long, dark hair.
+The huldufólk are generally benevolent creatures, but they can be mischievous if they are angered.